squaremo/micro-wiki/README.md

 ## Microservice-based wiki

-Build the various services:

-    $ for d in */Makefile; do make -C `dirname $d`; done

-You'll need a recent Node.JS and npm, and jq.
-And docker of course.
+Create some hosts:

+    $ docker-machine create -d virtualbox micro-wiki-1
+    $ docker-machine create -d virtualbox micro-wiki-2

-Make sure a [recent weave script][weave-script] is on your path and start the infrastructure:
+Make sure a [recent weave script][weave-script] is on your path, and *for each host* enlist the host in the weave network, supplying an IP address for each of the hosts.
+Since I used `docker-machine` to create the hosts, I switch between them with `docker-machine env`:

+    $ hosts="$(docker-machine ip micro-wiki-1 micro-wiki-2)"
+    $ eval $(docker-machine env micro-wiki-1)
+    $ ./microwikictl enlist-host $hosts
+    $ eval $(docker-machine env micro-wiki-2)
+    $ ./microwikictl enlist-host $hosts

+On one host, start the infrastructural services (etcd, prometheus, and a dashboard):

+    $ eval $(docker env micro-wiki-1)
     $ ./microwikictl start-infra

-Bring all the services up:
+On one or more hosts, bring all the services up:

     $ ./microwikictl up